How to: Pass Values Between ASP.NET Web Forms Pages

 To use a query string to pass information

-In the source page when you specify the URL of the target page, include the information that you want to pass in the form of key-value pairs at the end of the URL.
+In the source Web Forms page when you specify the URL of the target page, include the information that you want to pass in the form of key-value pairs at the end of the URL.
 The first pair is preceded by a question mark (?) and subsequent pairs are preceded by ampersands(&), as shown in the following example:

-When the source page uses the HTTP POST action to navigate to the target page, you can retrieve posted values from the Form collection in the target page.
+When the source Web Forms page uses the HTTP POST action to navigate to the target page, you can retrieve posted values from the Form collection in the target page.
 Note that you can get only the post values; you cannot read the values of arbitrary controls on the page.

 Do not pass sensitive data in posted values.
 Although posted values are not as readily available to users as query strings are, they can be viewed and changed using commonly available browser tools.